AdamCraig/tic-tac-toe/README.md

 ## Setup/Installation Requirements

-* _Viewing the page is easily accomplished by opening the index.html file in any internet browser. _
+* Viewing the page is easily accomplished by heading on over to its GitHub Pages link at  http://adamcraig.github.io/tic-tac-toe

 ## Known Bugs